DianeyM/Prog3/README.md

 # Prog3

+Brand Parcial_2

-This is a test proyect for Educational Purpose.oK
+This is a test proyect for Educational Purpose.

 -Crear contenido de about.
 (Hecho)